Jaiendiran/PP_9.-Social-Feed/Info.md

 * Google auth auto logs-in the previous user except asking for the gmail user credentials.
 (Fixed)
 * Google user's profile is not showing up.
 (Fixed)

-* google sign-in is still not smooth.
+* google sign-in is not smooth.